The following is a quick guide to reading the Nutrition Facts label.

 Step 7: Consider the Additional Nutrients

 Foods with more than one ingredient must have an ingredient list on the label.
 Ingredients are listed in descending order by weight.
 Those in the largest amounts are listed first.
-This information is particularly helpful for people with food sensitivities or allergies, those who need to avoid certain ingredients due to religious reasons, or people who prefer a vegetarian eating style.

-Learn more about the Nutrition Facts Label by visiting the FDA website.
+Learn more about the Nutrition Facts label by visiting the FDA website.

 Find a Nutrition Expert